-Spanning Tree Protocol3

-This option uses RSTP set to STP forced compatibility mode.
+- Spanning Tree Protocol - This option uses RSTP set to STP forced compatibility mode.
 It uses RSTP for the internal state machine, but sends only 802.1D BPDUs.
-This creates one spanning tree instance for the entire network.
-If multiple VLANs are implemented on a network, the path between specific VLAN members may be inadvertently disabled to prevent network loops, thus isolating group members.
-When operating multiple VLANs, we recommend selecting the MSTP option.

-Rapid Spanning Tree Protocol3
+Rapid Spanning Tree Protocol

 RSTP supports connections to either STP or RSTP nodes by monitoring the incoming protocol messages and dynamically adjusting the type of protocol messages the RSTP node transmits, as described below: